 Treatments For Cystic Acne

 - Gentle cleanser: Oftentimes people with acne think that they need a heavy-duty cleanser or scrub to cut through the gunk that’s clogging their pores.
 The reality is, however, that a gentle cleanser is the better bet.
 “We don’t need to be applying scrubs or tools on our face that will breakdown the skin barrier,” Engelman says.
 “Cystic acne is too deep within the skin to be buffed or scrubbed away.
 Instead, use a cleanser that contains salicylic acid or benzoyl peroxide.”

-- Spot treatments: These targeted treatments (like Proactiv’s Emergency Blemish Relief, $20) deliver a powerful punch of active ingredients (typically salicylic acid or benzoyl peroxide), which effectively begins to diminish the blemish on the spot.
+- Spot treatments: These targeted treatments (like Proactiv’s Emergency Blemish Relief, $22) deliver a powerful punch of active ingredients (typically salicylic acid or benzoyl peroxide), which promise to begin to diminish the blemish on the spot.
 “One thing to emphasize about spot treatments is that you’re treating acne after it’s already reared its ugly head, not preventing pimples from forming: so in essence, you’re always playing catch up with your skin,” Engelman explains.
 “I recommend using a spot treatment as needed but always using an ongoing regimen.”